Storms bring relief and danger to Australian forest fires paNOW | Prince Albert, Saskatchewan - Mash Viral

+The containment work comes as the death toll, since the fires increased by one to 26 in September.
+Matt Kavanagh, a 43-year-old Victoria state fireman, was killed on Friday in a vehicle accident, officials said.
+“Kavanagh was on his way to extinguish unguarded campfires when the crash occurred,” said Chris Hardman, Chief Fire Officer of Forest Fire Management Victoria.
+It took the police a few days to investigate his death before they confirmed that it was related to his work on the forest fires and was therefore part of the official death toll of the disaster.

+“He is such a beloved man,” Hardman told reporters.
+“For those people who knew Matt, it’s going to take a long time.
+I can’t imagine what that family is going through and what Matt’s colleagues are going through.
+It’s such a sad day.”

-The unprecedented fire crisis in Southeast Australia that killed 25 people, destroyed 2,000 homes, and shrouded large cities in smoke has focused many Australians on how the nation adapts to climate change.
+The unprecedented fire crisis in Southeast Australia that has destroyed 2,000 homes and shrouded large cities in smoke has focused many Australians on how the nation adapts to climate change.
 Prime Minister Scott Morrison has been confronted with fierce criticism, both nationally and internationally, for downplaying the need for his government to tackle climate change.

 The center-left opposition party has made political capital of the crisis by promising more ambitious policies than the ruling conservative coalition to tackle climate change.
 Opposition spokesman Mark Butler wants the government to allow a debate on climate change in parliament when it returns in February.